-For all CWN Helicopter Aircraft, the following apply:
+For all CWN Helicopters, the following apply:

-- The requesting unit must provide a Helicopter Manager (HMGB) name and contact information, documented in the "Special Needs" of the resource order, before NICC will assign the helicopter.
-The exception is Alaska, due to the extended mobilization time of the aircraft. - It is preferred that CWN Helicopter Managers and/or modules meet with their assigned helicopter off-site from the incident prior to performing work. - The specific reporting location should be identified on the resource order, such as a Fixed Base Operator (FBO) or other easily located site.
+The requesting unit must provide a helicopter manager name and contact information, documented in the "Special Needs" of the resource order, before NICC will assign the helicopter.

+Any federal restricted category helicopter may be filled with either a HMGB (Helicopter Manager) or HMLR (Helicopter Manger Limited Use/Restricted).

+Any Standard category helicopter shall only be filled by a HMGB, unless the Standard category helicopter is put into "Limited-Use" as outlined in the NWCG Standards for Helicopter Operations and notated in the resource order request under "Special Needs," then a HMLR may fill the resource order as the manager.

+It is preferred that CWN Helicopter Managers and/or modules meet with their assigned helicopter off-site from the incident prior to performing work.

+The specific reporting location should be identified on the resource order, such as a Fixed Base Operator (FBO) or other easily located site.